MotherRussiaS/NgrokServerStarter/README.md

 ## Dependencies

 Ngrok must be installed with the authtoken already set up.
+Windows users should place their ngrok.exe file into the server directory.
 Plugin natively supports Spigot 1.20.6, but feel free to use the source code to build the plugin for whatever Minecraft version necessary.

 ## Setup